lideming/webbuild/README.md

 # `webbuild`

-A build toolchain based on Rollup and Typescript.
+A build toolchain for Web frontend projects, based on Rollup and TypeScript.

 It supports TypeScript with ES modules by default.

-## Installation
+## Install

 ### Install to the project